hwsmm/cosutrainer/README.md

             cosu-trainer scales ar/od by default. use af/of to fix them you can add 'c' at the end to cap the value, it still scales, but won't scale over the value you put [p] : if you want daycore/nightcore
-[x/y/t] : xflip, yflip and transpose respectively.
+[x/y/t/i] : xflip, yflip, transpose and invert(mania-only full LN) respectively.
 [eMM:SS-MM:SS] : extracts specified section from the map, [e-MM:SS] removes all hitobjects after the specified time,
                  either [eMM:SS] or [eMM:SS-] removes all hitobjects before the time. you can omit MM, so you can do eSS note that time you give should be in pre-rate-adjusted time.